igdragoev/javatopia/README.md

-Javatopia Garbage Collection Wars - A programing challenge ==
+Javatopia Garbage Collection Wars - A programming challenge ==

 Platform for coding competition, the students collect garbage from from a graph via REST services.
 They need to follow some rules, very similar to the java GC.